“Dr. Patish is the best podiatrist I have had! By far the least pain and best recovery.”Google · Kelcey Storkersen · Feb 2026

 - Improved appearance: Subtle scars and reduced swelling.

 Not every case qualifies for minimally invasive bone spur surgery.
-For larger or complex spurs, Dr. Patish recommends the safest, most effective method for your individual needs.
+For larger or complex spurs, Dr. Patish recommends the most appropriate method for your individual needs.

 What to Expect During the Bone Spur Procedure